Why Do Neural Response Generation Models Prefer Universal Replies?: Max-marginal Ranking Regularization

 The gradient of $\ell_\theta$ is computed using the sub-gradient method, as the second term is non-differentiable but convex~\cite{DBLP:conf/ecir/AgarwalC10}.
 Supposing $\log p(y| x)- \log p(y^-| x) \leq \gamma$, the gradient of the composed loss function can be formalized as:

 If $\log p(y| x)- \log p(y^-| x) > \gamma $, then the gradient should be written as:

-The underlying motivation is based on three considerations: 1) Universal replies are more likely to be sampled from a statistical perspective, so adding a negative term would directly ease the weight of these generic responses, and the ranking regularization can penalize the irrelevant ones; 2) From a verbal perspective, a balanced distribution of generic words is prepared in these negative sentences, which suggests that the focus should be not on these generic words, but on boosting the model to select more informative and expected words; 3) Only differentiable loss can solely be served as the model's optimization goal for the sequence generation model.
-Furthermore, the newly proposed loss aims to penalize the more frequent words and irrelevant candidates, rather than repudiating the literal expression included in the negative samples.
-Consequently, based on these considerations, we propose to consider this term as a regularization term to constrain the search space of parameters instead of the stand-alone loss function.
+The underlying motivation of our proposed loss function is based on three considerations: 1) Universal replies are more likely to be sampled from a statistical perspective, so adding a negative term would directly ease the weight of these generic responses, and the ranking regularization can penalize those irrelevant responses; 2) Positive and negative sentences overall share the same set of generic words, which suggests that loss optimization should pay more attention to those different words rather than generic ones; 3) Only differentiable loss can solely be served as the model's optimization goal for the sequence generation model.
+Furthermore, the newly proposed loss aims to penalize frequent words and irrelevant candidates, rather than repudiating the literal expression included in negative samples.
+Consequently, based on these considerations, we propose this term as regularization to constrain the search space of parameters instead of the stand-alone loss function.